N1-Conception/SolidWorks-_Intermediate-Designs/project-03_Support gear/README.md

 # Part-drawing-3-SW
-This project demonstrates the intermediate-level of a spanner using solidworks. the aim is to accurately replicate the geometry,features and dimensions of the part.
-This design is fully defined.
+This repositary contains a solidworks part file for a mechanical component designed as part of my project work.
-## File Included
+## File Include
 - 'project3_nishchay.
 SLDPRT' -
 solidworks part file
 ## License